The third pillar

 Business moments, not internal state transitions

-AGLedger emits events at every business-meaningful moment in the record lifecycle.
+Notify emits an event at every business-meaningful moment in the record lifecycle.
 Register an endpoint through POST /v1/webhooks with an event-type filter or the wildcard ["*"].
 Federation events mirror the lifecycle stream with a federation. prefix and a thin cross-org payload, so a single subscription can see both sides without two divergent schemas on one event type.
 Payloads ship in AGLedger's native envelope or CloudEvents 1.0.

 | Category | Example events |